Health Promotion Office

 - Opting for water over soda and caffeinated beverages

-But according to the 2017 National College Health Assessment, University of Rochester students are falling short of the national dietary recommendations.
-For example, only 5% of students are consuming the suggested five servings of fruits and vegetables per day.
-In fact, most students (about 59%) are eating only one or two servings each day.
+But according to the 2020 National College Health Assessment, University of Rochester students are falling short of the national dietary recommendations.
+For example, 70% of students consume only 1-2 servings of fruit per day, and 58% of students consume only 1-2 servings of vegetables per day.

 While healthy, local food choices are readily available across campus, we realize your demanding schedule might take precedence over making time for a healthy meal.
 That’s why our nutrition programs are created for the busy Rochester student.
 We provide practical tips and real-life strategies for eating healthy every day.